Thomas Levi: Early life

 Levi was born at Penrhos, near Ystradgynlais in the Swansea Valley, Glamorgan, the son of John and Prudence Levi.
-It was often stated that his father was of Jewish origin but this cannot be verified.
+It was often stated that his father was of Jewish origin.
 It is said that his father was a Jewish jeweller from Swansea.
 He received little formal education and worked as a boy at the Ynyscedwyn Ironworks.
-When the ironworks closed for a time due to a depression in trade, Levi migrated fifty miles to Tredegar ironworks.
+When the ironworks closed for a time due to a depression in trade, Levi migrated 25 miles to Tredegar ironworks.
 Following his mother's death, his father and brothers migrated to the United States.
 He began to preach when around twenty years of age.

 Career

 Levi became minister of Capel yr Ynys, Ystradgynlais around 1855 and remained there until 1860 when he moved to Philadelphia, Morriston.
 After sixteen years, Levi received a call in 1876 to minister at Tabernacl, Aberystwyth, one of the leading chapels in the denomination, and he remained there for the remainder of his career.